-I've used the term charity business plan and as an example.
-Your business plan is what you aim to achieve in the coming year.
-However, this planning template and checklist will work just as well for fundraising, project and other plans, and will work just as well for your CIC or other not for profit organisation.
+Your charity business plan is what you aim to achieve in the coming year.
+However, this example template will work just as well for other plans, and your CIC or other not for profit organisation.

 The only right way to create a charity business plan is whatever way works for your charity and you can use this simple 3 step process as a template to create your CIC or charity business plan.
 That could be anything from a one page business plan in Word, for a very small CIC, to a substantial, detailed business plan for a large UK charity.